Researching, Writing, and Creating with Integrity

 How do we generate new knowledge with integrity?

 How contributions are shared is shaped by the norms of the discipline and the area of research.
-A sociologist may produce new knowledge by designing and conducting field work to study a phenomenon, then analyzing the data from that field work and sharing the results in an article published in a research journal.
-A visual artist might plan and create a digital installation and a literary studies scholar could share an interpretation of a text in an oral presentation at an academic conference.
+A sociologist may design and conduct field work to study a phenomenon, analyze the data from that field work, and publish the results in a research journal.
+A visual artist might plan and create a digital installation.
+A literary studies scholar could present an interpretation of a text at an academic conference.
 Whatever forms knowledge-making takes, integrity must be at its foundation.
 This means conducting our inquiries and sharing our findings in ways that meet the community’s expectation of ethical research and knowledge production.

 Things to reflect on